RobertoT80/llava_batch_image_parser/README.md

 Ruby script that leverages a 7b multimodal AI to batch scan for content in all images in a local folder.
-It will display you the content of an image which contains the object passed as a keyword, which must be a singular noun in english language (its plural form will be searched as well).
+It will display you the content of an image whose content matches the keyword passed, which must be a singular noun in english language (its plural form will be searched as well).

 You need 'ollama' with the 'llava' multimodal model installed on your machine.
 It must be serving requests via the API endpoint specified in API_URL in config.rb which can be changed if needed.